COVID-19 UPDATE – 5 January 2021:

 - Our Day Care Services are currently suspended.
 Patients and families continue to be supported by telephone and video.

-- Visitors/Contractors/Deliveries.
+- Contractors/Deliveries.
 Please report to the main reception on arrival.
-All visitors will be requested to wear masks and use the hand sanitiser provided.
+Contractors will be required to wear clinical grade masks to enter the building, use the hand sanitiser provided and to wash hands regularly.
+In some areas, additional PPE may be required.
+PPE will be provided.

 Ward Telephone No: 01264 835288